-Deadline: Wednesday, September 29th, 2021 at 5PM ET
+Deadline: Monday, February 14th, 2022 at 5PM ET

 Discussion Leadership (10%): Researchers frequently need to lead research meetings and oversee research team proceedings, and this sort of management skill is rarely taught in psychology programs.
 To get a taste, each student will be responsible for helping lead discussion for one of the topics listed in the syllabus.
-Due to the size of the class, you will lead discussion with a partner.
-It is up to you how you want to distribute the work.
+Due to the size of the class, you may lead discussion with a partner.
+If partnered, it is up to you how you want to distribute the work.

-In order to secure your discussion topic, please review the syllabus to see the articles to be read in Part 2 of the course, and then send an email to me at christa.Labouliere@nyspi.columbia.edu with your top three choices of article.
-Which articles are still available to present will be posted on Canvas in the Discussion Leaders thread in the Discussion section.
-Article choice will be determined on a "first-come, first-served" basis.
+In order to secure your discussion topic, please review the syllabus to see the articles to be read in Part 2 of the course, and then send an email to me at christa.Labouliere@nyspi.columbia.edu with I) your top-three choices of article and 2) your preference of whether you wish to lead discussion solo or with a partner.
+Which articles are still available to present will be posted on Canvas in the Discussion Leaders thread on the discussion board.
+Article choice and partnership will be determined on a "first-come, first-served" basis.
 If you feel very strongly about which article you want to discuss or whether you want to co-present, please make your selection sooner rather than later!
-All selections must be made by October 6, 2021 or an article will be assigned to you.
+All selections must be made by February 21, 2022 or an article will be assigned to you.

-Each pair of discussion leaders must:
+Each discussion leader (or pair of discussion leaders) must: